Effects of azimuth-symmetric acceptance cutoffs on the measured asymmetry in unpolarized Drell-Yan fixed target experiments: Discussion

+From fig. \ref{fig:Xtheta} it can be deduced that a strong $|cos(\theta)|$ cutoff assures a clean asymmetry measurement even without model-dependent Monte Carlo corrections.
+This fact is supported by the qualitative considerations at the beginning of the Discussion section.
+Removing broad angular regions implies the cost of a relevant reduction in the experiment statistics.
+However, in \cite{BRMCa} it was shown by direct simulations and assuming a nonzero physical asymmetry, that the optimal compromise between statistics and asymmetry dilution is reached with a rather strong cutoff in the Collins-Soper frame, excluding events out of the range $60^o$ $<$ $\theta$ $<$ $120^o$, i.e. requiring the cutoff $|cos(\theta)|$ $<$ 0.5.
+This cutoff is more restrictive than any cutoff reported in fig.\ref{fig:Xtheta}.
+The argument in \cite{BRMCa} was that the physical $cos(2\phi)$ asymmetry is proportional to the factor $sin^2(\theta)$ in eq.\ref{eq:e2}.
+As a consequence the removed events do not contribute to the asymmetry, but rather dilute it.

-The fake asymmetries induced by cuts on the acceptance in the forward region feature a behavior very similar to the one of the asymmetries measured in the experiments previously cited: both decrease at increasing $Q/\sqrt{s}$, both increase at increasing $Q_T$.
-Moreover, the size of the integrated asymmetries is similar.
-So, the discussion about the measured $\nu$ values deserves some attention to the details of the analysis of the experimental data.
+The fake asymmetries induced by cuts on the acceptance in the forward region feature a behavior that is similar in several respects to the one of the asymmetries measured in the experiments previously cited: both decrease at increasing $Q/\sqrt{s}$, both increase at increasing $Q_T$.
+The size of the fake asymmetry is smaller, but not by orders.

-With more than 10,000 useful events, and in the same kinematical regime considered in this work (beam energies far below 1000 GeV), $\nu$ has been measured by the collaborations NA3\cite{NA3}, NA10\cite{NA10}, E615\cite{Conway89} in the decade 1980-90, leading to results that are similar in magnitude ($\nu$ $\sim$ 0.1 at $Q_T$ $>$ 1 GeV/c) and present similar qualitative behaviors, within error bars.
-Although the related papers quoted here report a quite careful description of the data analysis procedure followed, it is impossible to get from them some detailed information like that nowadays accessible via on-line PhD Theses.
-However, in at least one paper for each collaboration a figure is presented showing a non-flat acceptance as a function of $\phi$, so it is likely that all the acceptance problems have been implicitly matched.
+With more than 10,000 useful events, and in the same kinematic regime considered in this work (beam energies far below 1000 GeV), $\nu$ has been measured by the collaborations NA3\cite{NA3a,NA3b}, NA10\cite{NA10a,NA10b}, E615\cite{Conway89} in the decade 1980-90, leading to results that are similar in magnitude ($\nu$ $\sim$ 0.1 at $Q_T$ $>$ 1 GeV/c) and present similar qualitative behaviors, within error bars.
+Although the related papers quoted here do not present a complete description of all the technical details of the data analysis, some figures are present showing a non-flat acceptance as a function of $\phi$ in the Collins-Soper frame.
+Therefore, we can assume that all the acceptance problems have been implicitly considered.

-Because of the limited phase space covered, in the NA10 experiment the $|cos(\theta)|$ minimum was set to 0.5 or 0.6, depending on the run (see \cite{NA10}).
-The corresponding fake asymmetry is negligible, as it can be deduced from fig. \ref{fig:Xtheta}.
-The other experiments previously considered\cite{NA3,Conway89} do not put such severe constraints on $\theta$, but their results are similar to those from NA10.
+Because of the limited phase space covered, in the NA10 experiment the $|cos(\theta)|$ maximum was set to 0.5 or 0.6, depending on the run (see \cite{NA10a,NA10b}).
+This excluded the dangerous region of the forward angles.
+The corresponding fake asymmetry is negligible, as it may be deduced from fig. \ref{fig:Xtheta}.
+The experiments NA3\cite{NA3a,NA3b} and E615\cite{Conway89} put constraints on $cos(\theta)$ but not so severe.
+Their results are anyway similar to those from NA10.